-- b) the re-provision of active allotment space to an existing site in the locality which must be operational before development commences on site HS8: Milnercroft; - c) a community garden on site to be available for use by local residents;
+- b) through consultation with the Council's Parks and Open Space team, the reprovision of active allotment space to an existing site in the locality which must be operational before development commences on site HS8: Milnercroft; - c) a community garden on site to be available for use by local residents;

-d) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Statement, informed by Local Highways Authority advice including a safe access into the site from Leafield for vehicles, cyclists and pedestrians.
+- d) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Statement, informed by Local Highways Authority advice including a safe access into the site from Leafield for vehicles, cyclists and pedestrians which shall include but not be limited to: - i. an appropriate private drive from Leafield of at least 5.8m width to accommodate vehicles and cyclists; - ii. a pedestrian footway connecting the site to the existing footway on Leafield.
+This should provide for appropriate space at the rear of the footway to accommodate communal bin storage.

-7.10 Site HS9: Former Elizabethan High School
+7.9 Site HS9: Former Elizabethan High School

 7.10.1 Situated in north-west Retford, the former Elizabethan High School site is located within a primarily residential area (see Figure 21), currently accessed from West Furlong and Leafield.
 The reuse of this mostly brownfield site (1.3ha) provides a significant opportunity to positively redevelop a longstanding vacant site in this part of the town.
-This will also address Council Plan15 priorities to improve the wider environment for Bassetlaw's communities.
+This will also address Council Plan priorities to improve the wider environment for Bassetlaw's communities.